angelhabs/privacy-policy/index.md

 - **Logging Out**: If you log out of your account or use the logout feature, your locally stored habit data will **remain on your device**.
 Logging out does not delete your data.
 - **Account Changes**: Entering a new email address or name will **not delete** your existing habit data.
 Your data remains stored locally on your device regardless of account changes.
 - **Device Changes**: If you switch to a new device, your locally stored data will not automatically transfer.
 Data is stored on the specific device where you use the app.
-- **Deleting Data**: Your locally stored data can only be permanently deleted by:
+- **Deleting Data**: Your locally stored data (including Wealth Check-in data) can only be permanently deleted by:
   1. Deleting the app from your device, or
   2. Using the "Delete All My Data" button available in the app under Menu > Privacy Policy > Privacy & Data Management